last updated to ensure up-to-date information: April 2018

 You will also hear cries of “cambio cambio cambio cambio” as you walk down Florida street downtown.
 These people are referred to as arbolitos, or “little trees,” in reference to their green “leaves” of dollars.
 I don’t recommend exchanging money with them.
 It’s always possible you’ll be slipped a few fake bills (or all fakes).
 With the exhange rate as it is today, just use an ATM.

-Where to Stay: Barrios of Buenos Aires
+Where to stay: Buenos Aires Neighborhood Guide

 In The Heart of the Action